smartrics/iotics4j/README.md

 ## Build

-* Clone this repository
+## Update to latest version

-* to pull the latest API from IOTICS: `git pull --recurse-submodules`
+After this repository has been locally cloned pull the latest API from IOTICS:

+`git pull --recurse-submodules`

+## Protobuffers and gRPC services in iotics-agent-core

+Once the protobuf files have been checked out and added as git submodule in `modules/iotics-agent-core/iotics-api` they should be symlinked from `src/main/proto`.
+If symlink isn't restored, cd into `modules/iotics-agent-core` and run:
+- mkdir `src\main\proto`
+- On Windows: `mklink /J src\main\proto\iotics iotics-api\proto\iotics`
+- On Linux `ln -s src/main/proto/iotics iotics-api/proto/iotics`

 * `mvn package`